2023 Chinese healthcare reform protests: Reactions

 In response to the protests, there was a large police presence in both cities, with some protestors alleging that local authorities were aware of the events in advance.
-Some individuals in Wuhan were asked "not to hold illegal protests, gatherings or demonstrations in public spaces" or to post protest content on social medias.
+Some individuals in Wuhan were asked "not to hold illegal protests, gatherings or demonstrations in public spaces" or post protest content on social medias.

 Commentary

 Researchers at Freedom House's China Dissent Monitor (CDM) noted that, while isolated protests throughout China are common, the topic of the protests was notable.
-Other commentators saw the protests as building off of the previous year's anti-COVID-zero protests, albeit with a different age cohort and following the rapid dismantlement of Zero-COVID and the resulting reopening outbreak which led to the deaths of a variety of prominent seniors.
+Other commentators saw the protests as building on the previous year's anti-COVID-zero protests, albeit with a different age cohort and following the rapid dismantlement of Zero-COVID and the resulting reopening outbreak which led to the deaths of multiple prominent seniors.
 It also remained to be seen, in mid-February, whether the dual-city protests would similarly develop into a multi-site decentralized protest movement of its own.